 If you read this site much, you know that we are all about using checklists to help manage churches because these tools can help us stay focused and get everything that is required done.

-Employees who leave employment often have access to sensitive information, church facilities, and business software.
 It is your job to ensure that all passwords are changed, all keys are collected, and all pertinent information is shared with the departing employee.

 Termination Checklist Template